 The night before surgery:

 Your surgeon will provide you with special instructions as needed.
-In general, we advise to take a routine shower the night before, and clean your belly button well.
+In general, we advise you to take a routine shower the night before and clean your belly button well.
 Take all your routine medications unless instructed otherwise.
 Some surgeons will tell you not to take some diabetic medications.
-Blood thinners and aspirin should be held before surgery , but this must be discussed with your surgeon ahead of time to establish how long to hold these medications and if a short term blood thinner is needed during the perioperative period.
+Blood thinners and aspirin should be held before surgery, but this must be discussed with your surgeon ahead of time to establish how long to hold these medications and if a short-term blood thinner is needed during the perioperative period.

 The day of surgery:

 Arrive at your surgery center or hospital 1 to 2 hours before your scheduled time.
 Instructions for this will be provided for you.

 You will wake up from general anesthesia in the recovery room (unless local anesthesia is used).

 Any immediate discomfort will be managed by the anesthesia and recovery room nursing teams.